Part II · The Personal Scale · What am I? How should I live?

 If experience is distributed along a spectrum (Postulate 5), then ethical concern should also be distributed along a spectrum, extending appropriate degrees of ethical respect to different types and depths of experience.

-Note (epistemic limitation): This does not mean all modes of unfolding enjoy equal ethical standing, but that ethical standing correlates with the type and depth of experience rather than with the “category label” of the mode of unfolding.
-E2a distributes ethical concern along the experiential spectrum by “type and depth of experience”, but depth is not operationally defined.
-We have no instrument for measuring experiential depth, nor a theory that would yield one.
-This is precisely an intrinsic feature of the domain: experience resists third-person quantification precisely because it is first-person.
-The axiom is therefore a directional commitment, it says ethical concern should track experiential depth, without supplying a metric.
-Practical applications of E2a will inevitably require judgment, analogy, and revisability rather than measurement.
+Note: Ethical standing correlates with the type and depth of experience, not with the “category label” of the mode of unfolding.
+Since experiential depth resists third-person quantification, E2a is a directional commitment: it says ethical concern should track experiential depth, without supplying a metric.
+Practical applications will require judgment, analogy, and revisability rather than measurement.

 Scholium (ordinal comparability): The epistemic limitation above raises a fair follow-up question: if depth cannot be measured, how can it guide judgment?
 The response: depth does not require cardinal measurability to play a normative role, it needs only ordinal comparability.
 In concrete situations, the difference between “I made this choice lucidly” and “I was carried by inertia” is recognizable in the first person, even if unquantifiable.
-This is analogous to Aristotle’s phronesis4, practical wisdom cannot be quantified, yet practitioners can recognize its presence and absence.
+This is analogous to Aristotle’s phronesis5, practical wisdom cannot be quantified, yet practitioners can recognize its presence and absence.
 E2a does not require you to precisely measure the experiential-depth gap between two modes of unfolding; it requires you, when allocating ethical concern, to track the direction of depth, this is the work of judgment, not of instruments.
+This inexactness is not a defect but a philosophical choice: first-person depth constitutively resists third-person quantification, and a framework that pretended otherwise would license ethically catastrophic simplifications.

 For agents (D7) capable of choosing between Lucidity (D5) and Obscuration (D6), choosing Lucidity is the direction of their own existential fulfillment.